draobrehtom/redm-mapmanager-bug/README.md

 # Bug in Mapmanager (Ghost Spawns) | FiveM

-When switching maps, old spawns are not removed and new one not added.
-For example, instead of 2 new spawns, there will be 2 old spawns.
+When switching maps, old spawns are not removed.
+For example, instead of 2 spawns, there may be 4.

 ## Installation / Bug reproduction